DSCI-310-2023/dsci-310-group-13-pkg/README.md

 ```

 The function wrangling_data() takes in an uncleaned youtube data set and
-tidies it so that the data set only contains “age”, ‘category’,
+tidies it so that the data set only contains “age”, “category”,
-‘length’,‘views’,‘rate’,‘ratings’,‘comments’ as columns.
-For instance:
+“length”, “views”, “rate”, “ratings”, “comments” as columns.
+For
+instance:

 ``` r
 ## This is an example of using wrangling_data() to tidy up the uncleaned YouTube for